 Operationally the camera will take an exposure, determine the position of a preselected star, co-register and co-add the image to the previous image, and then start the cycle over again.
-The software even allows making telescope corrections between images to keep the object positioned in the field of view.
+Up to 64 images can be co-added, and the software even allows making telescope corrections between images to keep the object positioned in the field of view.
 The resulting exposure is almost as good as a single long exposure, depending on the exposure used and sky conditions.
 The great sensitivity of the CCD virtually guarantees that there will be a usable guide star within the imaging CCD's field of view.
 This feature provides dramatic performance for the amateur, enabling long exposures with minimal setup!